This website mockup size guide is aimed primarily at designers building mockups and prototypes for developers.

 Most modern websites are wider than their predecessors, and often have background elements which stretch to the full width of the device.
+This begs the question: when designing mockups and prototypes, what width should I use for my design?

+Let’s take a quick dive into what these widths are.
 Within the full width of the browser window there are two main container widths to consider when designing for large devices.

-The Two Widths
+Definitions: The Two Widths

 The choice of outer container size comes down to how widely spaced you think the outer elements – usually elements in the header, such as the logo and navigation – should be on a large screen.

-If the container was 1200px wide then a mockup of 1280px wide would suffice for both desktop and laptop sizes.
+If the outer container was 1200px wide then a mockup of 1280px wide would suffice for both desktop and laptop sizes.

 The width of the content container also comes down to the specific requirements of the website, in this case the requirements of the content.